tasmota/docs/docs/MQTT.md

 If you have no knowledge of what MQTT is, you can learn about it from [MQTT Essentials](http://www.hivemq.com/mqtt-essentials/) articles.

 ## Warning
-Excepted for ESP2 devices, Tasmota does not provide encrypted MQTT coomunication.
+All ESP32 devices (including all varaiants like `ESP32c<x>` and `ESP32s<x>`) natively support encrypted MQTT over TLS.
+ESP8266 do not natively support TLS unless you compile your own variant with TLS support.
 Unencrypted MQTT should be limited to own LAN, external unencrypted communication is a very serious security flaw, your device can become a malware bot!

 ## Configure MQTT
 If you flashed a precompiled .bin or didn't enter MQTT info in `user_config_override.h` before compiling you have to configure it on your device first.